Darren Hayes: 2022–present: Homosexual, tour and memoir

 On 18 August 2022, Hayes announced that Homosexual, his fifth studio album, would be released that October.
 A fourth single, "All You Pretty Things", was released on 19 August 2022.
 When the album was released on 7 October 2022, Hayes said "My new album was born from a desire to rid myself of the grief I developed over the years I lost to shame growing up in a world where being gay was met with rejection and condemnation.
 I wanted to revisit my teenage years with the wisdom of a proud 50-year-old gay man and revisit my youthful memories and view them through this new peach-tinted lens of joy.
 I imagined an adolescence where I could be loved for who I truly am today.
 Through this music, my goal was to reclaim my happiness and reclaim my identity.
 That confidence gave me the courage to explore deep wounds in my life and explore old trauma from the perspective of an effervescent endless summer."
 Homosexual debuted at number 6 on the Australian Digital Albums and number 16 on the Australian Artist Albums Chart.
 The album debuted at number 82 on the UK Albums Chart, also placing on the UK Download and Album Sales charts, placing at numbers 3 and 13, respectively.

+In April 2023, Hayes graced the cover of Washington, DC's Metro Weekly.
+The magazine featured a 13-page pictorial and Q&A about Hayes' past career and recently concluded Do You Remember? tour.
 On 10 February 2023, Peking Duk released a version of "I Want You" featuring re-recorded vocals by Hayes.
+On 1 May 2023, Hayes released an official music video for "Feels Like It's Over", directed by Andrew Huebscher.
+An edited version of the song was released as the fifth single from Homosexual on 12 May 2023.
+In June 2023, it was announced that Hayes' memoir would be published in 2024.
+In November 2023, Hayes competed as Grim Reaper on the fifth season of The Masked Singer Australia.
+After eight performances, he ended up in second place on the season, behind Dami Im.
+Hayes' memoir, Unlovable, was released on 5 November 2024.

 Other media

-In December 2014, Hayes announced a comedy podcast "The He Said, He Said Show".[16]
-The podcast debuted on 10 February 2015.[4]
-Rosie O'Donnell has appeared as a guest.[17]
+In December 2014, Hayes announced a comedy podcast "The He Said, He Said Show".
+The podcast debuted on 10 February 2015.
+Rosie O'Donnell has appeared as a guest.
 The podcast ended its run at the end of the year.
-Hayes has co-hosted a comedic movie review podcast with writer and comedian Anthony Armentano called "We Paid To See This".
+Hayes has co-hosted a comedic movie review podcast with writer and comedian Anthony Armentano called "We Paid to See This".
 Some of Hayes' sketch comedy can be found on his YouTube page including a Star Wars spoof documentary and several of his sketches he wrote and performed during his time studying at The Groundlings Theatre and School.
-On 13 March 2016 Hayes announced he had been writing an original musical with writer and comedian Johnny Menke.
+On 13 March 2016, Hayes announced he had been writing an original musical with writer and comedian Johnny Menke.
 As of March 2022, the musical has yet to be publicly performed or recorded.